jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Validation for 1.1.0

 - Validate "how to host your own server" button link works

+# Community ideas:

+- Reyna: Would really appreciate the capability of viewing the map while picking a spell, maybe just minimizing the selector until I'm sure what will be able to help
+- J'in: Suggestion: when losing a run, return to lobby instead of leaving game
+- WellaWeiss — Today at 3:11 AM Really liking the game as well, can definitely agree with those suggestions, I also wish the we could directly control summons

 ## Notify people when languages get finalized: